dancfc84/Project_1/readme.md

 ### Challenge 1 - Removing Shapes and Re-adding them, checking whether the future move is possible

-- This function receives several arguments, including the current shape, location and rotation and also what the future location will be (for example, if the user presses the    left arrow key, this will be the currLoc - 1)
+- This function receives several arguments, including the current shape, location and rotation and also what the future location will be (for example, if the user presses the left arrow key, this will be the currLoc minus 1)
 - The function then finds the four future cells and iterates through them, checking whether the cells for the future location of the shape contain the "full" class
 - It then finds the cells for the current location but one row down and iterates through the four cells to see whether they contain the "full" class
-- If both the future shape array and the current shape one row down array have any cells with the full class, it marks the current cells as full and adds a new shape
+- If both the future shape array and the current shape one row down array have any cells with the full class, it marks the current cells as full and adds a new shape to the grid
-- If that is not the case,  it will check if the move left or right or a rotation is possible, if possible,  it will allow that move and also move the Tetrimino down a row, if the move is not possible, it will just move the Tetrimino down one row anf ignore the key press.
+- If that is not the case,  it will check if the move (left, right or a rotation is possible, if possible, it will allow that move and also move the Tetrimino down a row, if the move is not possible, it will just move the Tetrimino down one row and ignore the key press.

 ![Screenshot - removeShape](https://github.com/dancfc84/Project_1/blob/master/screenshots/removeShapeGrid.png)